Dhund (2003 film)

-Dhund (released internationally as The Fog) is a 2003 Indian Hindi thriller-slasher film directed by Shyam Ramsay.
-The film stars Amar Upadhyay, Apurva Agnihotri, Aditi Govitrikar and Irrfan Khan in lead roles and released on 21 February 2003.
-The film is a remake of I Know What You Did Last Summer.
+Dhund (released internationally as The Fog) is a 2003 Indian Hindi-language horror film directed by Shyam Ramsay.
+The film stars Amar Upadhyay, Apurva Agnihotri, Aditi Govitrikar, and Irrfan Khan in lead roles.
+It was released on 21 February 2003 and bombed at the box office.
+The film is loosely inspired by the 1997 American slasher film I Know What You Did Last Summer.

 Plot

-Simran lives in a wealthy Malhotra family with her uncle, Rajendra.
+Simran lives with her uncle, Rajendra, in a wealthy Malhotra family.
 She falls in love with Sameer, a photographer.
-While she participates in a beauty contest her college mate Taniya Khurana becomes frustrated.
-Taniya's brother, Ajit threatens her regularly.
+While she participates in a beauty contest, her collegemate Taniya Khurana becomes frustrated.
+Taniya's brother Ajit threatens her regularly.
 But Simran's best friend Kajal and Kajal's boyfriend Kunal support Simran.
 They assure her.
 Simran takes part in the contest and wins.
-Disheartened, Ajit attacks Simran and Kajal but they accidentally kill him after a short fight.
+Disheartened, Ajit attacks Simran and Kajal, but they accidentally kill him after a short fight.
 When their respective boyfriends return, they decide not to tell anyone about the horrific incident.
-But Bikram, close to the Malhotra family tries to blackmail those four friends that he knows everything about Ajit's death.
-Police inspector Ashutosh Khanna suspects the gang of four but he has no evidence against them.
+But Vikram, close to the Malhotra family, tries to blackmail those four friends that he knows everything about Ajit's death.
+Police inspector Ashutosh Khanna suspects the gang of four, but he has no evidence against them.